okteto/okteto/samples/node.js/README.md

 - `command`: the start command of the development container.
 - `sync`: the folders that will be synchronized between your local machine and the development container.
 - `forward`: a list of ports to forward from your development container to localhost in your machine.
-This is needed to configure the Node debugger.
+This is needed to access the port 3000 of your application on localhost and to configure the Node.js remote debugger.

 Also, note that there is a `.stignore` file to indicate which files shouldn't be synchronized to your development container.
 This is useful to avoid synchronizing binaries, build artifacts, git metadata, or dependencies like the `node_modules` folder.